k-kirill-s/cyberpunk-bar/frontend/barfrontend/README.md

 If you face any issues, please report them on [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+## Docker

+Build and run the production bundle with Docker:

+1. Build image
+   - `docker build -t bar-frontend:latest .`
+2. Run container
+   - `docker run --rm -p 8080:80 bar-frontend:latest`

+Or use docker compose from the `frontend` folder:

+- `docker compose up --build`

+The app will be available at http://localhost:8080/.

+Note: The backend host/port is currently hardcoded in `composeApp/src/wasmJsMain/kotlin/by/cyberpunkfandom/barfrontend/data/di/DataNetworkModule.kt`.
+Adjust it as needed for your environment.